alexLiu2012/dotnetcore-mvc/1- about dependency injection/1_ about dependency injection.md

                 if (matchingConstructor != null)
                 {
                     throw new InvalidOperationException(
-                        $"Multiple constructors accepting all given
-                        "argument types have been found in type '{instanceType}'.
+                        $"Multiple constructors accepting all given argument types have been found in type '{instanceType}'.
                         'There should only be one applicable constructor.");
                 }